 There are various ways to transfer money between countries.
 The four cheapest are the following:

-Sites such as AlertPay and PayPal send and receive money for you, processing money in three to six days.
+Services such as Venmo and PayPal send and receive money for you, processing money in three to six days.
 PayPal, the most popular, deducts fees if you send money to other countries outside of the U.S. or Canada.
-Fees vary depending on how you pay and which country the recipient’s account is in.
+Fees vary depending on how you pay and which country the recipient's account is in.
 Expect poor currency conversion rates, which you may be able to reduce by routing the conversion through your bank instead.
-If you’re paying someone under $1,000, PayPal is a wonderful option since it avoids bank transfer fees which can be as high as $18 to $32.
+If you're paying someone under $1,000, PayPal is a wonderful option since it avoids bank transfer fees which can be as high as $18 to $32.

 Most banks transfer money between countries by phone or email with funds normally arriving within ten minutes, although some banks offer a thrifty three-day option.
 Rates vary depending on your bank, but generally, cost $25 for a domestic wire and $43 for international transfer.

 Want an even cheaper option?
-Try some international companies such as OFX (formally Ozforex), Hifx, Western Union, TorFX and World First that offer lower fees and better exchange rates.
+Try some international companies such as OFX (formally Ozforex), Western Union, TorFX and World First that offer lower fees and better exchange rates.
 Transfer fees vary between $10-$15 for small amounts, with a free transfer for amounts over $10,000.

 P2P companies, such as Wise (formerly known as Transferwise) and CurrencyFair match people selling currency in one country with people buying currency in another.
 Why is it cheaper?
 These P2P companies tend to offer better exchange rates, particularly when it comes to transfers between $1000 and $100,000.
 Make sure to read the small print.